 Blood Lily Facts

-- The unique and truly remarkable Blood Lily represents a rather fascinating plant that has a background that may surprise you.
-But, it also has several other common names. among others, these include the fireball lily, the Katherine-wheel, the oxtongue lily, the poison root, and the powderpuff lily.
-It also goes by the cumbersome scientific name of Scadoxus multiflorus.
+- Among others, these include the fireball lily, the Katherine-wheel, the oxtongue lily, the poison root, and the powderpuff lily.
+Professional researchers, though, typically refer to it by its somewhat cumbersome technical name of the Scadoxus multiflorus.

 Related Articles